loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

 # Automated Pull Request Environments with vCluster Platform and ArgoCD

 The `pr-environments` examples cover two different approaches for using vCluster Platform and Argo CD to create and deploy to ephemeral Kubernetes virtual clusters for GitHub Pull Requests.
+In both cases, a `VirtualClusterInstance` custom resource referencing a `VirtualClusterTemplate` resources is used to create a vCluster Platform managed vCluster instance.

-The first approach leverages a pre-existing shared Argo CD instance that has been integrated with a vCluster Platform project.
+The first approach leverages a pre-existing shared Argo CD instance that has been integrated with a vCluster Platform project for both creating the PR vCluster and for deploying the PR preview app into the vCluster.

-The second approach is completely ephemeral.
+The second approach leverages a pre-existing shared Argo CD instance that has been integrated with a vCluster Platform project for creating the PR vCluster, but it actually installs Argo CD into the PR vCluster (using a Virtual Cluster Template App) and the PR preview app is deployed into the vCluster using the embbedded (and completely ephemeral) Argo CD instance.

 This example leverages the vCluster Platform Argo CD integration that automatically adds a vCluster instance to an Argo CD instance as an Application deployment server target to create dynamic ephemeral Kubernetes clusters for GitHub Pull Requests.
 This requires that the [Argo CD instance has been integrated with a vCluster Platform Project](https://www.vcluster.com/docs/platform/integrations/argocd#enable-argo-cd-integration-per-project).
 The vCluster Platform will then create an Argo CD Cluster `Secret` when a vCluster instance in the vCluster Platform Project is either manually or automatically added to the integrated Argo CD instance.
 This integration also includes the syncing of the `VirtualClusterInstance` Kubernetes custom resource definition (CRD) `metadata.labels` to the Argo CD Cluster `Secret`.
 These `labels` can then be used with the [Argo CD Application Set Cluster Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/#pass-additional-key-value-pairs-via-values-field) as they are in this example.